Daniel J. Frey

 A nation that practices love doesn't allow babies crying for a crust of bread to die.

-Each and every death of anyone in our nations custody and those seeking refuge is further evidence of the cancer on America's soul.
+Each and every death of anyone in our nation's custody and those seeking refuge is further evidence of the cancer on America's soul.

 I'll keep saying it, I'll keep asking it, I'll keep demanding it, I'll keep standing.